DaniKoch1/DikDikGames/README.md

   -pinball (with the use of the distance meter, buttons and a diod)

 Big thanks for the assets from the Unity Asset Store:
-  -KY Magic Effects Free - https://assetstore.unity.com/packages/vfx/particles/spells/ky-magic-effects-free-21927
+  -KY Magic Effects Free: https://assetstore.unity.com/packages/vfx/particles/spells/ky-magic-effects-free-21927
-  -simple icon pastel tone - https://assetstore.unity.com/packages/2d/gui/icons/simple-icon-pastel-tone-107568
+  -simple icon pastel tone: https://assetstore.unity.com/packages/2d/gui/icons/simple-icon-pastel-tone-107568